 “In the software, there are two product lines.
 The first is our Acadis suite, which is academy automation with which we try to help the academies be more efficient.
 This would basically be the testing, housing, scheduling and all of the things that you would need if you were a university for first responders.
 A lot of times a first responder has ongoing requirements that they’re required to maintain as part of keeping their job.
 If there is a situation where something goes wrong in first response and there’s a lawsuit, they’re going to want to look at how the first responder was trained, if they were prepared to do this, and if they were maintaining their completion of ongoing requirements.
 Our software helps to track all that from when they’re hired all the way through their retirement.

 “There are a couple of moments that have been very critical for our company in terms of our growth.
-We work with a lot of government clients and they often have Continuing Resolutions.
+We work with a lot of government clients, and they often have Continuing Resolutions.
 Continuing Resolutions mean that we may do work and not get paid right away, at least not until Congress approves a budget.
-There were a couple of situations where it was pretty rocky and we had to mind our pennies and hold them very tightly to make sure we could stay afloat.
+There were a couple of situations where it was pretty rocky, and we had to mind our pennies and hold them very tightly to make sure we could stay afloat.
 We value transparency, so we talked to our employees about how this was impacting our business.
-Ari gave some speeches about navigating the narrows, which really inspired people to not be nervous and to ride out the storm.
+Ari gave some speeches about navigating the unknown.

 “Trying to find good talent is always difficult, in general, but trying to grow and run a company is extra complicated.
 We’re growing in steps.
 We always say that we’re painting the aircraft in flight; trying to grow and produce software at the same time has been interesting and very busy.
 I will get into work in the morning and not stop going until my alarm goes off and tells me to go home.
 Because our mission is based on helping people, we have a lot of employees that care a lot about what we’re doing.”